rwngwn/Kubernetes2OpenShift/README_pipelines.md

 ```

 Finally we need to deploy our pipeline, which is responsible for deploying our
 application and switching master route.
-To do it, run:
+To do it, please eddit line 20 in the yaml
+file to contain URL of your fork.

 ``` bash
 oc process -f openshift/bookshop.pipeline.yaml | oc apply -f -
 ```